Skip to content

 nrf-connect.topdir

 This setting points to the west workspace path.
-It is relevant only for building freestanding applications and is the final fallback to the ZEPHYR_BASE environment variable.
+It is relevant only for building freestanding applications and is the final fallback to Zephyr's ZEPHYR_BASE environment variable.

-The nrf-connect.topdir setting is automatically set to the ${nrf-connect.sdk:VER} variable when a released version of the nRF Connect SDK is chosen in Quick Setup or the New Application screen, or through the nRF Connect: Select nRF Connect SDK command.
+The nrf-connect.topdir setting is automatically set to the ${nrf-connect.sdk:VER} variable when a released version of the nRF Connect SDK is installed and set to active in Manage SDKs, or through the nRF Connect: Select nRF Connect SDK command.
 The variable is not used when the unreleased, latest version of the nRF Connect SDK is selected (that is, when the main branch has the x.y.99 version).

 nrf-connect.west.env